As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 3. Sleep loss

 Unlimited access to a mobile phone can be addictive.
 Whether this is playing games or spending time on social media, it can become easy to lose track of the time and spend hours staring at the screen.
-If, like me, you have kids, you’re probably all too familiar with catching them still awake way past their bed time, phone in hand.
+If like me, you have kids, you’re probably all too familiar with catching them still awake way past their bedtime, phone in hand.

-What’s more, blue light stimulates the brain and reduces production of melatonin, the hormone that triggers sleep.
+What’s more, blue light stimulates the brain and reduces the production of melatonin, the hormone that triggers sleep.
 This is why apps like Facebook go heavy on the blue and white: it keeps your brain engaged and awake, meaning you spend more time on the app.

 Sleep deprivation is a particular problem for students and young people.
-Not only do they need more sleep than adults, but it also leads to lack of concentration, irritability, and higher chances of mental health issues.
+Not only do they need more sleep than adults, but it also leads to a lack of concentration, irritability, and higher chances of mental health issues.